average nfl salary chris jones salary contract

 Average NFL Salary & Highest Paid at Every Position

-We all are familiar with the billion dollar business that is the NFL and the massive amounts of money being made, but which position typically secures more money.
-This article breaks down the average earners at each position and will highlight the current top earning player at their respective position.
+We are all familiar with the billion-dollar business that is the NFL and the massive amounts of money being made, but which position typically secures more money?
+This article breaks down the average earnings at each position and highlights the current top-earning player at their respective position.

 Average Salary List by Position

 According to sources, here is a list of the median average salary in the NFL by position.
-While there are outliers on the high and low end , this list focuses on the general “pay rate” in 2024.
+While there are outliers on the high and low ends, this list focuses on the general “pay rate” in 2024.

 • Left Tackle: $10,878,305